1992–93 Chicago Bulls season: Regular season

-During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Jordan and Pippen were both selected for the 1993 NBA All-Star Game, as members of the Eastern Conference All-Star team; Jordan scored 30 points along with 5 assists and 4 steals, despite the Eastern Conference losing to the Western Conference in overtime, 135–132.
+During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Jordan and Pippen were both selected for the 1993 NBA All-Star Game, as members of the Eastern Conference All-Star team.
+Jordan scored 30 points along with 5 assists and 4 steals, despite the Eastern Conference losing to the Western Conference in overtime, 135–132.
 Meanwhile, Armstrong participated in the NBA Three-Point Shootout.
 Free agent and former Bulls guard Craig Hodges also participated in the Three-Point Shootout, despite not being part of an active NBA roster; Hodges last played in the NBA for the Bulls during the previous season, and was released to free agency afterwards.

-Jordan finished in third place in Most Valuable Player voting behind Charles Barkley of the Phoenix Suns, and Hakeem Olajuwon of the Houston Rockets, and also finished tied in second place in Defensive Player of the Year voting, also behind Olajuwon.
+Jordan finished in third place in Most Valuable Player voting, behind Charles Barkley of the Phoenix Suns, and Hakeem Olajuwon of the Houston Rockets, and also finished tied in second place in Defensive Player of the Year voting, also behind Olajuwon.

-In the Eastern Conference First Round of the 1993 NBA playoffs, the Bulls swept the Atlanta Hawks in three straight games.
-In the Eastern Conference Semi-finals, they swept the Cleveland Cavaliers in four straight games.
-Then after losing the first two games of the Eastern Conference Finals to the top-seeded New York Knicks, the Bulls would win the next four games of the series.
-The Bulls would then go on to win their third consecutive NBA championship, defeating regular season MVP Barkley and the Phoenix Suns in six games in the 1993 NBA Finals, as Jordan was named the NBA Finals Most Valuable Player for the third straight year; this was the last title the Bulls won while playing at the Chicago Stadium.

 The Bulls finished sixth in the NBA in home-game attendance, with an attendance of 759,656 at the Chicago Stadium during the regular season.

-Chicago's off-season was also marked by Jordan's sudden retirement.
-Also following the season, McCray, Tucker, and Walker were all released to free agency.
-For the season, the Bulls slightly changed their uniforms, which remained in used until 2004, when they added their secondary logo on the back of their jerseys.
+NBA playoffs

+In the Eastern Conference First Round of the 1993 NBA playoffs, the Bulls faced off against the 7th–seeded Atlanta Hawks, a team that featured All-Star forward Dominique Wilkins, All-Star forward Kevin Willis, and Mookie Blaylock.
+The Bulls won the first two games over the Hawks at home at the Chicago Stadium, before winning Game 3 on the road, 98–88 at the Omni Coliseum, in which Jordan scored 39 points despite a sprained right ankle injury; the Bulls won the series over the Hawks in a three-game sweep.

+In the Eastern Conference Semi-finals, and for the second consecutive year, the team faced off against the 3rd–seeded Cleveland Cavaliers, who were led by the All-Star trio of Brad Daugherty, Mark Price and Larry Nance.
+The Bulls won the first two games over the Cavaliers at the Chicago Stadium, and then won the next two games on the road.
+In Game 4 at the Coliseum at Richfield, Jordan hit another game-winning buzzer-beater against the Cavaliers, as the Bulls won the game, 103–101 to win the series in a four-game sweep, and advance to the Conference Finals for the fifth consecutive year, becoming the first team since the 1987–88 Boston Celtics to do so.